DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 **Try This:** Visit a farmer’s market and ask three growers how they build soil.
 Then visit the nearest big‑box grocery and read the ingredient list on five items you buy regularly.
-Which protocol—Engine or Family—does each environment reward \[see: References and Sources\]?
+Which protocol—Machine or Kin—does each environment reward \[see: References and Sources\]?

 ## Chapter 9: See You in the Flow